Non-Kahler Ricci flow singularities modeled on Kahler-Ricci solitons: Introduction

 \subsection{Behavior of ``generic Ricci flow''}

 One of the keys to understanding the nature of singularities that develop in solutions of $n$-dimensional Ricci flow is to adequately classify the set of singularity models that may arise.
-Singularity formation in $3$-dimensional Ricci flow has been fairly well-understand since the work of Hamilton \cite{Ha1} and of Perelman \cite{Pe}.
+Singularity formation in $3$-dimensional Ricci flow has been fairly well-understood since the work of Hamilton \cite{Ha1} and of Perelman \cite{Pe}.
 Indeed, it follows from the pinching estimate derived by Ivey~\cite{Ivey93} and improved by Hamilton~\cite{Ha1} that the only possible $3$-dimensional singularity models have nonnegative sectional curvature, which is a highly restrictive condition.
 By contrast, M\'aximo's results~\cite{Maximo14} imply that, starting in dimension $n=4$, models of finite-time singularity formation can have Ricci curvature of mixed sign (even for K\"ahler solutions).
-This leaves nonnegative scalar curvature as the only known restriction on singularity models for $n\geq4$.
-This restriction is too weak to be useful.
+As is well known, singularity models in every dimension have nonnegative scalar curvature.
+However, as the only proven restriction on singularity models in dimensions $n\geq4$, this condition is too weak to be very useful.

 In dimensions $n\geq4$, therefore, a classification of all singularity models is impractical.
 A more promising alternative is to try to classify those models that are generic, or at least stable.
 A singularity model developing from certain original data is labeled \emph{stable} if flows starting from all sufficiently small perturbations of that data develop singularities with the same singularity model; it is labeled \emph{generic} if flows that start from an open dense subset of all possible initial data develop singularities having the same singularity model.
-Clearly, a singularity model can be generic only if it is stable
+Clearly, a singularity model can be generic only if it is stable.

 Important work of Colding and Minicozzi (see~\cite{CM12} and \cite{CM15}) provides strong support in favor of the conjecture that the only generic singularities of Mean Curvature Flow are generalized cylinders $\mb R^m\times\mc S^{n-m}$.
 Although no analogous result is currently known for Ricci flow, a conjectural picture comes from the work of Cao, Hamilton, and Ilmanen~\cite{CHI04}, who define the \emph{central density} $\Theta$ and the \emph{entropy} $\nu(\mc M)$ of a shrinking Ricci soliton $\mc M$, using Perelman's reduced volume and entropy, respectively (see~\cite{Pe}).
 They observe that their central density imposes a partial order on shrinking solitons: monotonicity of the $\nu$-functional in time means that if perturbations of a shrinking soliton develop singularities, these cannot be modeled on solitons of lower density.
 (Compare~\cite{CM12}.)